suabochica/understanding-typescript/notes/07-doing-contract-work-with-interfaces.md

 The Basics about Interfaces
 ---------------------------
-1. An *Interface* basically is a contract signed between object to guarantee the use of a property, function, whatever...
+1. An *Interface* basically is a contract signed between objects to guarantee the use of a property, function, whatever...
 2. The next code shows how to define interfaces in TypeScript:

 ```javascript